 Just to back us up even further, you studied at UC Berkeley in the early 1960s, which must have been incredible—I noticed you were recently quoted in a New York Times article about Kamala Harris’s parents (who also met at Berkeley around the same time, in a Black study group).
 I was curious to hear more than the one line the writer quoted from you; were you involved in that group?
 Or any political groups at the time?

 Yes, I was political, but not a leader.
 I’ve always been more of a reader.
 I certainly picketed the Bank of America on Telegraph Avenue and attended the meetings mentioned in the Times piece, which I now see were laying the groundwork for African American studies.
 I hung out at Stiles Hall and International House and had international friends, some through my father, who worked in the College of Chemistry and mentored many graduate students.
 But I never really fit anywhere—I still don’t fit anywhere.
 My left-leaning family was well educated, hardly wealthy, but not poor.
 Who could be more distinctly uncool than me, a middle-class Black woman!
-These were the years of Eldridge Cleaver, which his violent masculinist bravado and meanspirited misogyny.
+These were the years of Eldridge Cleaver, with his violent masculinist bravado and meanspirited misogyny.
 In those days there was “the Black man,” period.

 Do you think the BLM protests will cause changes in the art world, and if so, how?